kingh0730/build_from_the_stack/data/inputs_gen/dsl/dsl_prompt temp.md

     """
     Returns a string concatenation using space as separator of all elements in args
     """

+def requires_for_each(index_name: str, condition: function):
+    """
+    For each value that index_name takes, condition must be true
+    """

+def requires_collect_all(index_name: str, condition: function):
+    """
+    For each value that index_name takes, condition must be true
+    """

+def all_elements_unique(args: list):
+    """
+    Returns true if all elements in args are unique
+    """
 ```

 Examples of a valid input generator for a question: